Welcome From Department Chair

 Dedicated new inpatient units for the care of neurosurgical patients

-New Neuro-ICU has been opened that allows for the care of multi-system trauma including brain and spinal injury
+New Neuro-ICU opened that allows for the care of multi-system trauma including brain and spinal injury

 Outpatient Experience: the "Art" of Patient Care

 All residents, PGY-1 through PGY-7 participate at this primary outpatient site, located at 2180 South Clinton Avenue in Rochester